Supported Kubernetes versions in Azure Kubernetes Service (AKS)

-- Major versions change when incompatible API changes or backwards compatibility may be broken.
+- Major versions change when incompatible API updates or backwards compatibility may be broken.

-- Minor versions change when functionality changes are made that are backwards compatible to the other minor releases.
+- Minor versions change when functionality updates are made that are backwards compatible to the other minor releases.

 - Patch versions change when backwards-compatible bug fixes are made.

-Users should aim to run the latest patch release of the minor version they're running, for example if your production cluster is on
+Aim to run the latest patch release of the minor version you're running.
+For example, your production cluster is on

-1.17.8 as soon as you're able, to ensure your cluster is fully patched and supported.
+1.17.8 as soon as possible to ensure your cluster is fully patched and supported.

 Kubernetes version support policy

-AKS defines a generally available version, as a version enabled in all SLO or SLA measurements and when available in all regions.
+AKS defines a generally available version as a version enabled in all SLO or SLA measurements and available in all regions.
 AKS supports three GA minor versions of Kubernetes: